Pamela Goldsmith-Jones

 Pamela Goldsmith-Jones (born 1961) is a Canadian politician.
 A member of the Liberal Party of Canada, she served as the Member of Parliament (MP) for West Vancouver—Sunshine Coast—Sea to Sky Country from 2015 to 2019.
 Previously, she was Mayor of West Vancouver, British Columbia, from 2005 to 2011.

 Career

 Goldsmith-Jones attended École Pauline Johnson Elementary School and West Vancouver Secondary School.
 She attended the University of British Columbia (BA, 1983; MA 1988) where she studied Political Science.
 She was elected over incumbent Ron Wood on November 19, 2005, and re-elected in 2008.
 She retired from municipal politics in December 2011, declining to run for a third term.

-Goldsmith-Jones completed her executive MBA at Simon Fraser University's Beedie School of Business and ran a consulting firm from 2012–2015.
+Goldsmith-Jones completed her executive MBA at Simon Fraser University's Beedie School of Business and ran a consulting firm from 2012 to 2015.
 During her career, Goldsmith-Jones also helped with a number of initiatives in British Columbia.
 Some of these included a call for an end to open-penned salmon farming, and a transition to closed containment instead.
 Other bills and initiatives she worked on included the second national plan for Women, Peace, and Security in 2017 as well as carbon emission reduction initiatives.